 Tantalizing fruit flavors:

-And the list goes on (*-also featured in our Clear™ CBD lineup):
+The list goes on! (* = also featured in our Clear CBD lineup):

-The Clear™’s Stellar, Straightforward Vape Tech
+The Clear’s Stellar, Straightforward Flavor Vape Tech

 When it comes time to consume, our vaporizer again exemplifies our desire to be straightforward and transparent, while implementing the most advanced technology.
 Our vape hardware is precision-made from medical-grade stainless steel, ceramic and glass.
 That’s it.
 No fibers, glues or chemicals.

-We go to great lengths to make sure that when our customers pick up a Clear™ vape, they can tell right away that they’re getting the cleanest experience on the market.
-There’s no itchiness in the throat or lungs—just a smooth experience with consistent, flavorful and supremely effective results.
+We go to great lengths to ensure quality.
+When our customers pick up a Clear vape, they can tell right away that they’re getting the best experience on the market.
+It’s a smooth experience with consistent, flavorful and supremely effective results.

 How might it help you?
 Here are just a few of the applications that show promise.

 An Addictive Behavior study showed that tapping a CBD inhaler decreased the number of cigarettes users smoked by 40 percent.

 Image source: Gotgot44 / Wikimedia Commons